-DCD line shall be on when one or more Internet services defined on the related serial channel are in state "Connecting" or "Up" as described below.
+DCD line shall be on when one or more Internet services defined on the related serial channel are in an active state as described below.
 For details on the various service states refer to AT^SISI, parameter <srvState> or AT^SISO, parameter <srvState>.
+The DCD line status for an Internet service is signaled at the interface where the service had been opened with the AT command AT^SISO.

-- Transparent TCP or Transparent UDP client, SOCKET, HTTP, SMTP: DCD shall be on when <srvState>="Connnecting" or "Up" - Transparent TCP Listener: DCD shall be on when <srvState>="Connected" - FTP: DCD shall be on when data channel is connected, i.e. <srvState>="Up"
+- Transparent TCP or Transparent UDP client, SOCKET, HTTP, SMTP: DCD shall be on when <srvState>="Connnecting" or "Up" - Transparent TCP Listener: DCD shall be on when <srvState>="Up", "Alerting", "Connected" and "Released" - FTP: DCD shall be on when data channel is connected, i.e. <srvState>="Up"